paulalexandrow/a32nx-webremote/README.md

 After connecting to FSUIPC WebSocket (and if all programs mentioned in the [prerequesites](#prerequesites) are running and connected to each other) you may chose which widgets you want to display via the buttons in the menu.
 The menu can be collapsed to gain more screen real estate.

 All widgets can be positioned and some can be resized.
+To guard against unintended modifications to the layout, this can be disabled temporarily by toggling the "Lock" button.
 Some widgets have a help button in the upper right corner with some additional information.

-Not all information will be populated before the simulation is running, i.e. before you have clicked on "ready to fly" in MSFS.
+Not all buttons will work before the simulation is running, i.e. before you have clicked on "ready to fly" in MSFS.

 ### Configuration